tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 ### remotecli/client.rs

 Our client is a lot more straightforward.
 But splitting the module up into pieces for description purposes.

-Again, full file is at the end of the secion
+**Again, full file is at [the end of the section](#remotecli-client-rs-all-together)**

 #### Imports